-Last issue regular PosAbility columnist Dan White discussed his thoughts on the state of the NHS and the ridiculous parking charges that many hospitals expect people to pay.
+Last issue regular PosAbility columnist Dan White discussed his thoughts on Saving the NHS and the ridiculous parking charges that many hospitals expect people to pay.

 I adore the NHS.
 Its concrete walls have protected our family and millions more over the years.
 This January will see Emily have her first operation in a while and I thought it timely to look back at everything that happened last year around our beloved health system, mainly the lumbering beast of Brexit, car parking and the whispers of privatisation.